EmanueleCannizzaro/test_driven_development/README.md

 Programmers also apply the concept to improving and debugging legacy code developed with older techniques.

-Test-driven development cycle
+## Test-driven development cycle
-A graphical representation of the test-driven development lifecycle

-The following sequence is based on the book Test-Driven Development by Example:
+The following sequence is based on the book [Test-Driven Development by Example][2]:

 ![A graphical representation of the test-driven development lifecycle](https://upload.wikimedia.org/wikipedia/commons/0/0b/TDD_Global_Lifecycle.png)